Meet Karen

 Her Artistic Process

-I am also a free-lance writer.
-My poems have apeared in The First Anthology of Missouri Women Writers, published by Sheba Reivew, Helicon Nine, The Journal of Women’s Arts and Letters, Type Literary Magazine, a publication of Missouri State University, The Griffin, Lindenwood College, and Odessa Poetry Review.
+I am also a freelance writer.
+My poems have appeared in The First Anthology of Missouri Women Writers, published by Sheba Review, Helicon Nine, The Journal of Women’s Arts and Letters, Type Literary Magazine, a publication of Missouri State University, The Griffin, Lindenwood College, and Odessa Poetry Review.
 O’Zarks!
-Press published my two plays, Letters From Lydia, A Voice Lost In Time and The Gift, A Drama Of The Holocaust Then And Now.
+Press published my two plays, Letters From Lydia, A Voice Lost In Time, and The Gift, A Drama Of The Holocaust Then And Now.
 I have taught creative writing at Drury University’s Summerscape Program for Gifted Students and I have delivered many lectures and readings.
 I have also written a monthly book review column for the Greene County Medical Society Journal.

 My children’s book Hay Day joins these two joys of mine, writing and painting.
 I hope to do more of this kind of work in the future.